brunobord/tdaemon/README.md

 The daemon starts watching the directory and subdirectories.
 As soon as one file changes, the daemon runs the nosetests and you may watch the result.

-Two test programs are available:
+Three test programs are available:

 * nosetests (keyword is `nose` or `nosetests`)
 * django (keyword is `django`)